Generic Name: lactulose (LAK-tyoo-lose)

 - Tell your doctor or dentist that you take lactulose solution before you receive any medical or dental care, emergency care, or surgery.

 - Diabetes patients - Lactulose solution may raise your blood sugar.
 High blood sugar may make you feel confused, drowsy, or thirsty.
 It can also make you flush, breathe faster, or have a fruit-like breath odor.
 If these symptoms occur, tell your doctor right away.

-- LAB TESTS, including blood electrolyte levels, may be performed to monitor your progress.
+- LAB TESTS, including blood electrolyte levels, may be performed while you use lactulose solution.
+These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using lactulose solution while you are pregnant.
 It is not known if lactulose solution is found in breast milk.
 If you are or will be breast-feeding while you use lactulose solution, check with your doctor.
 Discuss any possible risks to your baby.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: